What is the HMC Projects scholarship programme?

 - not be younger than 16 yrs or older than 17yrs and 6 months by August 31st of the year you would take up the scholarship;

-If your parents' combined annual income does not exceed £30,000 you are eligible to apply for a full scholarship.
+If your parents' combined net annual income does not exceed £30,000 you are eligible to apply for a full scholarship.
 If your parents’ total income is greater than this then you still qualify to apply for a reduced fee scholarship.
+If this net income exceeds £80,000 then you cannot even apply for a reduced fee scholarship.

 What qualities and qualifications are required?